SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### General
  - Focus can now be held for 30 days instead of 10
  - Training no longer gives attrition
+ - Updated the following AI focus orders so they prioritise eco focuses:
+    - Baltic Federation

 #### Special Forces
  - Reworked the Special Forces cap mechanic